ZiadSheriif/SAMA3NY/Readme.md

 </tr>
 </table>

-> **Comment**: Interference in sounds between signal 2 and signal 3 when make demodulation to them.
+> **Note**: Interference in sounds between signal 2 and signal 3 when make demodulation to them.
 All signals have been occurred distortion on them.
 ### Demodulation with a local carrier frequency that is different by 10 Hz: